Atropine: Nature’s Powerful Aid in Critical Care

 What is the difference between poison hemlock and Queen Anne's lace?

 Poison hemlock (Conium maculatum) and Queen Anne’s lace (Daucus carota) are biennial plants with similar feather-like leaves and umbel flowers.
-However, while one is a popular garden plant, the other one is highly toxic.
-The similarity between the two poses a risk due to the high toxicity of poison hemlock which can easily be mistaken for Queen Anne’s lace.
+One is a popular garden plant, the other one is highly toxic.
+However, the similarity between the two poses a risk due to the high toxicity of poison hemlock which can easily be mistaken for Queen Anne’s lace.

 Poison hemlock